ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop3.md

 ```

 There are still some words that are not interesting for our analysis.
-These are called stop words.
-Base R has a data set installed that lists
+These are called stop words. `tidytext` has a data set installed that
-a lot of common stop words which we can use to get rid of the
+lists a lot of common stop words which we can use to get rid of the
 unimportant words.

 Lets have a look at the stop words.